sabalesh/data-analysis-with-sql/day-2/lesson/10-exercise-operations.md

 4. For every entry in the `address` table compute the full mailing address, including proper line breaks for each section of the address.

 This might be harder than it seems at first...

-Hint 1: in MySQL you can use `CHAR(13)` to represent a linebreak as a string.

-Hint 2: the coalesce function might help as well: [https://www.w3schools.com/Sql/func_mysql_coalesce.asp](https://www.w3schools.com/Sql/func_mysql_coalesce.asp)
+Hint 1: the coalesce function might help as well

-Hint 3: You need to use a join, because some of the information you need is in the `stateprovince` table, and some more is in the `countryregion` table.
+Hint 2: You need to use a join, because some of the information you need is in the `stateprovince` table, and some more is in the `countryregion` table.
 Use joins!